brandonduong/The-Rose/README.md

 # Penguin Pack
-My first attempt at a mod for one of my favourite games, Slay the Spire.
+My first attempt at a mod for one of my favourite games, Slay the Spire, based on my cute penguin plushies.